ncatlab/nlab-content/pages/3/0/4/6/16403/content.md

 $$

 Now it is clear that gauge-of-gauge transformations may be composed with each other, and that, being [[equivalences]], they have inverses under this composition.
 Moreover, this composition of gauge-of-gauge transformations is to be compatible with the already existing composition of the first order gauge transformations themselves.
 This structure, when made explicit, is in mathematics called a _[[2-groupoid]]_ or _[[homotopy 2-type]]_.

-But now it is clear that this pattern continues: next we may have a yet [[higher gauge theory]] such as that of a 3-form [[C-field]], and then there are third order gauge transformations which we must use to identify, ifpossible, second order gauge transformations.
-They may in turn be composed and have inverses under this composition, and the the resulting structure, when made explicit, is called a _[[3-groupoid]]_ or _[[homotopy 3-type]]_.
+But now it is clear that this pattern continues: next we may have a yet [[higher gauge theory]], for instance that of a 3-form [[C-field]], and then there are third order gauge transformations which we must use to identify, when possible, second order gauge transformations.
+They may in turn be composed and have inverses under this composition, and the resulting structure, when made explicit, is called a _[[3-groupoid]]_ or _[[homotopy 3-type]]_.

 This logic of the [[gauge principle]] keeps applying, and hence we obtain an infinite sequence of concepts, which at stage $n \in \mathbb{N}$ are called _[[n-groupoids]]_ or _[[homotopy n-types]]_.
 The limiting case where we never assume that some high order gauge-of-gauge transformation has no yet higher order transformations between them, the structure in this limiting case accordingly goes by the name of _[[infinity-groupoid]]_ or just _[[homotopy type]]_.